m1ch3ll3/multi-bookdown/README.md

-# multi-bookdown
+# multi-bookdown: multiple bookdowns for different purposes/audiences that share content and evolve together as conditions/analysis change

-This is a minimal multi-bookdown example.
+## This is a minimal multi-bookdown example.

 Working with data is a back and forth process where proper communication with the internal teams and clients is fundamental.
 As such, it is common to have multiple Rmd/md's prepared for different purposes/audiences.
 These documents might share some content.
 As conditions, analysis, models and results evolve, documents that share part of their content start to diverge.
 Then either having to modify multiple documents becomes a burden, or the number of documents increases painfully.